Spam Detection¶

 from sklearn.naive_bayes import MultinomialNB

-from sklearn.metrics import roc_auc_score, ConfusionMatrixDisplay, classification_report
+from sklearn.metrics import ConfusionMatrixDisplay, classification_report

 from sklearn.svm import SVC